Disney Parks Pet Peeves

 Quoting Attractions – Continuing on the ‘talking’ subject, here’s my biggest pet peeve: quoting lines from attractions in the attraction right before the line is said in the attraction.
 This is a variation of Flaunting Disney Knowledge, but it’s so annoying that it deserves its own spot.

 I don’t mind people quoting attractions in general.
 I’d like to think the wisdom gleaned from Mater’s Junkyard Jamboree can be applied to all facets of life.
 What I mind is people beating the attraction to the punch, showing off their own knowledge as if this gives them some sort of ill-gotten street cred.
-It doesn’t, and it’s annoying.
+It doesn’t.

-The absolute worst example of this was among the regulars of the now-extinct Adventurers Club (hey guys, wonder why it closed?
-I’m guessing you going every night, never buying drinks, while simultaneously creeping out non-regulars didn’t help), but just try and go on the Jungle Cruise without someone saying the words ‘backside of water’ before the skipper, or to the Haunted Mansion without someone saying ‘there’s always my way’ before the Ghost Host.
+Just try and go on the Jungle Cruise without someone saying the words ‘backside of water’ before the skipper, or to the Haunted Mansion without someone saying ‘there’s always my way’ before the Ghost Host.
+A few words is mildly annoying but relatively harmless–let’s just avoid trying to quote entire paragraphs of the attraction script.

 Shoulder-Children – Are you 6′ tall and want to put your kids on your shoulders for the fireworks?
 No problem!
 It’s not as if there are hundreds of people behind you who also want to see the show or anything.
 I really am curious as to what line of thought can justify this?